martynas199/EliteBooker-backend/SETUP_STRIPE_CONNECT.md

 ### **Step 1: List All Accounts**

-See which admins and beauticians exist in your database:
+See which admins and specialists exist in your database:

 ```bash
 cd c:\Users\user\Desktop\beauty-salon-backend